bain-cs110/bain-cs110.github.io/pages/syllabus.md

 Late submissions of Projects *will not be accepted*.

 The second project will be due at the start of the university's assigned final exam block for this course.

+## Grading Equity Policies

+> The course is specifically designed to be academically equitable to all students when it comes to assessment and has two special policies related to grading: 1.
+An _emergency erasure policy_; 2.
+A _deliberate extension policy_.

+These two policies are provided to accommodate the myriad situations that students encounter over the life cycle of the class (e.g. student org travel, sickness, etc.). **This built-in leniency means that there will be no other exceptions to the course syllabus without prior authorization from the Dean of Students at Northwestern.
+I cannot offer any other leniency, make-up assignments, extensions, etc., outside these policies.**

+### Deliberate Extension Policy

+The _deliberate extension policy_ applies ONLY to **Exercises** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned Exercise on-time.
+Students may apply (using a Google Form included at the bottom of each assignment) and receive a waiver of the late penalty on assignments:

+* Students **must** request the extension via the form at least 24 hours in advance of the Exercise deadline.
+* Students **may not** request extensions on consecutive assignments.

+The policy is _deliberate_ in that you, as a student, must actively consider at least 24 hours in advance of the deadline that you will need extra time to complete this assignment.
+We do not allow consecutive extensions.
+If you find yourself needing extra time on consecutive assignments, this is a good sign that you need to reach out to someone on the Course Staff for help.

+There will be no exceptions to this policy.
+Once you are granted an extension, it cannot be voided.

+No assignments are accepted after 48 hours.
+This policy does not extend the final due date, it only waives the late penalty.

+### Emergency Grade Erasure Policy

+The _emergency grade erasure policy_ acknowledges that often times life situations occur that make it impossible to keep up in a course. **_Do not_ use this a planning or scheduling device.** This is specifically meant to take care of emergencies that happen in your life during the quarter.

+* Your lowest quiz score (including 0s) is dropped (best 2 of 3)
+* Your lowest tutorial score (including 0s) is dropped
+  * _You may not drop the final tutorial score_ (in Week 10).
+* Your lowest **homework** score (including 0s) is dropped.
+* You may NOT drop mini-quiz or project scores.

+If you _choose_ to drop an assignment early in the quarter only to find yourself in an emergency situation later in the quarter, you will need to reach out to your Dean of Students in order to arrange for flexibility across all of your coursework.

+This policy will be automatically applied at the end of the quarter for all students.
+No action is required on your part.

 ## Course Materials and Resources